streamingfast/substreams/docs/new/how-to-guides/starknet.md

 ## Additional Resources

-You may find these additional resources helpful for developing your first Solana application.
+You may find these additional resources helpful for developing your first EVM application.

 ### Development Container Reference

 The [Development Container Reference](../references/devcontainer-ref.md) helps you navigate the complete container and its common errors.

-### Gui Reference
+### GUI Reference

 The [GUI reference](../references/gui.md) lets you explore all the tools available in the Substreams GUI.